 Given that two molecules can come close together, these variations in charge can create a situation where one end of a molecule might be slightly negative and the near end of the other molecule could be slightly positive.
 This would result in a slight attraction of the two molecules (until the charges moved around again) but is responsible for the attractive London dispersion forces all molecules have.

 However, these London dispersion forces are weak, the weakest of all the intermolecular forces.
-Their strength increases with increasing size (and polarizability) of the molecule.
+Their strength increases with increasing total electrons.

 In addition to the attractive London dispersion forces, we now have a situation where the molecule is polar.
 We say that the molecule has a permanent dipole.
 Now, the molecules line up.
 The positive ends end up near to another molecule's negative end:

 Since this dipole is permanent, the attraction is stronger.
 However, we only see this sort of attraction between molecules that are polar.
-It is usually refered to as dipole - dipole interaction.
-Clearly, the strength of this attraction increases with the increasing polarity of the molecules.
+It is usually referred to as dipole - dipole interaction.
+The strength of this attraction increases with increasing total number of electrons.

 In essence the three elements listed above will grab the electrons for itself, and leave the hydrogen atom with virtually no electron density (since it had only the one).
 Now, if another molecule comes along with a lone pair, the hydrogen will try to position itself near that lone pair in order to get some electron density back.
 This ends up forming a partial bond, which we describe as the hydrogen bond.
 The strength of this interaction, while not quite as strong as a covalent bond, is the strongest of all the intermolecular forces (except for the ionic bond).